 My local Latin markets sell their own cooked Carnitas in heated deli cases for more than $7 per pound.
 But I have a new Latin market (Superior Grocers) within walking distance that has been selling freshly butchered pork shoulder for less than 99 cent per pound.
 It comes partially wrapped in skin, that you cut away -- although I use a big piece of it for extra flavor in my simmering one-pot recipe.
 And pork shoulder comes in large 5-8 pound hunk, so you can make enough for a party - I got about 20 tacos out of this recipe.

 The trickiest part is prepping a shoulder of pork.
 It takes a bit of work and you need a sharp knife.
 An easy substitution is a large package of sliced meaty pork Country-Style ribs.
 (Don't use spareribs as they are skimpy with the meat.)
+You could even use pork that already cut and sliced for stews or stir frying, although this is the most expensive way to go.
 And at the end of this post under Hindsight, I also have directions for cooking a whole pork shoulder - the easy way.

 If you don't want to toss out and waste the skin, you can fry it up for chicharrones (my recipe for Chicharron Tacos is up next) -- or what they call it in the South: Fried Pork Cracklins.
 I also cut the meat off the bone and added the bone to the pot as well.
 (To get a crispy exterior on the meat, you do need to have enough fat so the meat slow fries during the last hour of simmering.)
 Of course, you can drain the pork and skim off the fat when you are done cooking.